The Public Paperfolding History Project

 'Jeux et Occupations Pour les Petits: Guide des Mčres et des Institutrices' by Henriette Suzanne Brés, which was published by Librairie Classique Fernand Nathan in Paris in 1894 contains illustrations of designs developed from the blintzed square and the Double Blintz Basic Form.

-'Old Glory: The Flag of Our Country: A Study in History and a Lesson in Paperfolding: Also Some Easy Lessons in Cutting and Folding' by Dr Albert Elias Maltby, which was published in Slippery Rock, Pennsylvania in 1894, contains a section about Folds of Beauty.
+'Old Glory: The Flag of Our Country: A Study in History and a Lesson in Paperfolding: Also Some Easy Lessons in Cutting and Folding' by Dr Albert Elias Maltby, which was published in Slippery Rock, Pennsylvania in 1894, contains a section about Folds of Beauty, which are developed from the Double Blintz Basic Fold (here called Froebel's Square or the handkerchief box) or the Windmill Base (here called 'the tablecloth form').

 1895

-Eleonore Heerwart's 'Course in Paperfolding', which was first published in Dutch in 1895 then in English by Charles and Dible in London and Glasgow in 1896, contains many plates illustrating Forms of Beauty folded from squares, hexagons, equilateral triangles, rhombi and pentagons.
+Eleonore Heerwart's 'Course in Paperfolding', which was published by Charles and Dible in London and Glasgow in 1895, contains many plates illustrating Forms of Beauty folded from squares, hexagons, equilateral triangles, octagons, cut circles and pentagons.
+This work also gives a good deal of information about Froebel's original intentions for the occupation of Falten, and especially of Schonheitsformen.

-'L'enseignement manuel dans les ecoles du degre primaire (garcons)' by Rene Leblanc was published by Librairie Larousse in Paris in 1895.
+'L'enseignement manuel dans les ecoles du degre primaire (garcons)' by Rene Leblanc, which was published by Librairie Larousse in Paris in 1895, contains instructions for folding several Folds of Life from the Windmill Base and from the hexagon.

-'Geometrie, Dessin et Travaux Manuels - Cours Moyen', produced under the direction of M E. Cazes, was published by Librairie Ch.
-Delagrave in Paris in 1895.
+'Geometrie, Dessin et Travaux Manuels - Cours Moyen', produced under the direction of M E. Cazes, which was published by Librairie Ch.
+Delagrave in Paris in 1895, contains instructions for folding several Folds of Life from the Windmill Base and from the hexagon.

 1898

-'Travaux Recreatifs Pour les Enfants de 4 a 10 Ans' by Marie Koenig, which was published by Librairie Hachette et Cie in Paris in 1898 contains two pages of craft activities using a basic 'forms of beauty' design.
+'Travaux Recreatifs Pour les Enfants de 4 a 10 Ans' by Marie Koenig, which was published by Librairie Hachette et Cie in Paris in 1898 contains two pages of craft activities using square decorations derived from the Windmill Base.

 1900

-'Introduccion a la Ensenaza Practica del Sistema de Kindergarten' by Ernesto Steiger, which was published by E Steiger and Co in New York in 1900.
+'Introduccion a la Ensenaza Practica del Sistema de Kindergarten' by Ernesto Steiger, which was published by E Steiger and Co in New York in 1900, contains a section about Folds of Beauty, which are developed from the Double Blintz Basic Fold or the Windmill Base

 1909